The Seelie Court, the House of Morning

 Presence, clarity, ease.
 Prosperity, abundance, hospitality.
 Rest, reflection, healing.
 Comfort, joy, appreciation.
 Enlightenment, gratitude, fulfillment.
 Truth, integrity, romance.
 Acceptance, resourcefulness, opportunity.
 Resilience, optimism, courage.
 Visionary, curiosity, belief.

-Rules the part of the year from the day after Winter Solstice through Summer Solstice, while the light grows.
+Rules the part of the year from Winter Solstice through Summer Solstice, as the light grows.

 The Unseelie Court, the House of Evening